The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

-Finally, our tool collects instances of non-refactored classes.
-We consider a class to be an non-refactoring instance if and only if that class was modified (i.e., a change committed in the Git repository) precisely $k$ times without a single refactoring operation being applied in between this time.
-After manual experimentation, we set $k = 50$ (we discuss the influence of $k$ in Section~\ref{sec:non-refactored-instances}).
+Given that there is no clear way of extracting code elements that do not need to be refactored out of the source code history of software systems, we propose an heuristic: we consider a class to be a non-refactoring instance if it was modified (i.e., a change committed in the Git repository) precisely $k$ times without a single refactoring operation being applied in between this time.
+The heuristic aims at identifying classes that can still be evolved by developers (as developers have been evolving them) without the need for a refactoring (as we see that they did not apply any refactorings).
+We conjecture that such classes can serve as good counterexamples for the model.

+After experimentation, we set $k = 50$ (we discuss the influence of $k$ in Section~\ref{sec:non-refactored-instances}).
 The tool, therefore, collects all classes that were modified precisely $k$ times and did not go through any refactoring operation.
 We then extract its source code, process, and ownership metrics.
+Note that we extract the metrics at time $0$, and not at time $k$, as we want the models to learn from the code element that, back then, did not require any refactoring from developers.
 The same element can appear more than once in this dataset (although always with different metric values), as whenever we collect an instance of non-refactoring, we restart its counter and continue to visit the repository.

+Note that our approach ignores test code (e.g., JUnit files) and only captures refactoring operations in production files.
+Test code quality has been the target of many studies (e.g.,~\cite{van2001refactoring,bavota2012empirical,bavota2015test}).
+In this work, we assume that refactorings that happen in test code are naturally different from the ones that happen in production code; our future agenda includes the development of refactoring models for test code.

 In Table~\ref{tab:sample-refactorings}, we show the number of refactored and non-refactored instances we collected per dataset.
-We highlight the fact that the number of instances varies per refactoring, a reflex of how much developers apply each of these refactorings.
-For example, the dataset contains around 327k instances of \textit{Extract Method}, but only 654 instances of \textit{Move and Rename Class}.
+We highlight the fact that the number of instances varies per refactoring, which reflects how much developers apply each of these refactorings.
+For example, the dataset contains around 327 thousand instances of \textit{Extract Method}, but only 654 instances of \textit{Move and Rename Class}.
 We see this as a positive point to our exploration, as the model will have to deal with refactorings where the number of instances is not high.